 Everybody gets this wrong and it’s not hard to see why.
 You look at a map, the scale says 1:1,000,000 and you think large number, large area covered - that must be large scale, right?
 Nope.
 Our brains like to associate big things with other big things, but brains like doing lots of things they probably shouldn't.

-Simple?
+Is it simple?
 No?
-An easy way to remember it is that the larger an object on the map is, the larger the scale is.
-So your brain can do its associations after all - it just has to do the right ones!
+Another easy way to remember it is that the larger an object on the map is, the larger the scale is.
+So your brain can do it's associations after all - it just has to do the right ones!

 Are you still feeling confused?
 Grab a copy of "How to Read a Topographic Map" for only $8 or our friendly team at The Chart and Map Shop is happy to help you in understanding the difference between large scale and small scale maps.
 Contact us today or pop into our Fremantle, WA location!